Thursday, March 24, 2016

 Thursday, January 28, 2016

 Here we are, another week has passed.
 I feel like I am really struggling to keep up with life.
-There is work and kids and school and life.
-Sometimes it just seems like too much but I need to realize that it is just as important to be patient with myself as it is to be patient with other people.
+There is work and kids and school, etc. Sometimes it just seems like too much but I need to realize that it is just as important to be patient with myself as it is to be patient with other people.
 I have chosen to focus on the attribute of patience and I am not progressing as quickly as I would like.
 That is okay!
 Baby steps.
 Line upon line.
 Precept on precept.
 Here a little and there a little.
 Last week when I did a blog post you couldn't read the heading for my blog because the picture wasn't the right size so I changed the picture this week.
 I love this picture.
 It is called "Friends Set You Free"!
 Even though it is not a perfect comparison, I thought it went well with the saying at the top.
 It reads,"The journey of a thousand miles begins with one step."
 As I am trying to learn patience it feels like a journey of a thousand miles.
-I feel like I try and fail and try and fail and try and fail again but each time I fail and try again I am a little farther than I was the last time I tried and failed.
+I feel like I try and fail and try and fail again but each time I try again I am a little farther along than I was the last time I tried and failed.
 Heavenly Father only asks that we give our all and that He will fill in the rest.
 I keep trying and trying again and each time I need just a little less help, a little less help from on high.
 I really enjoyed a scripture I read in our group today in our gathering.
 It is Alma 44:4 "Now ye see that this is the true faith of God; yea, ye see that God will support, and keep, and preserve us, so long as we are faithful unto him, and unto our faith, and our religion; and never will the Lord suffer that we shall be destroyed except we should fall into transgression and deny our faith."
 I love this because it lets me know that I don't have to be perfect.
 I have to try and I have to have faith.
 God will support, keep and preserve me if I do those things.
 I know if I continue to work toward having more patience, He will help me achieve my righteous desires.

 Posted by Staffords at 9:24 PM